 It’s extremely hydrating and nourishing and is used in virtually all types of natural hygiene and skincare products!
 With aloe vera, you won’t have any problems with your hair matting or clogged hair roots and follicles.

 It will help with moisturizing your skin, promoting hair growth, and strengthening your lashes!
 I regularly apply aloe vera and it has really helped my lashes.
 It has really helped thicken and lengthen my short and space lashes.

 When we are dehydrated, everything from our cognitive functions, internal organs, skin, nails, and hair gets affected.
-The products I’ve mentioned above will give you enough supplemental moisturising that you need, and they will generally promote good health.
+The ingredients I’ve mentioned above give enough supplemental moisturising that you need, they generally promote good health.
 That, in turn, helps your outer appearances become much healthier.
-Our skin, our hair and really everything.
+Your skin, your hair and really everything.

 Of course, there are synthetic solutions like mascaras, falsies, and extensions.
-All of these I’ve tried some point in my life, and while they’re all good at creating long lashes, they don’t actually help your lashes grow!
+Many of us have tried these at some point in our life, and while they’re all good at creating long lashes, they don’t actually help your lashes grow!

 To help your lashes grow, use mascaras that are packed with nutrients and natural components, as opposed to alcohol-formulated mascaras that leave your lashes long yet matted and frail.

-Our best bet to achieving longer and thicker lashes are simply to have healthier bodies and healthier habits.
+The best bet to achieving longer and thicker lashes is simply to have healthier bodies and healthier habits.
 Grow them from within.

 Hi, I’m Hollie, and I own BeautywithHollie.com.
 I love everything to do with beauty and love sharing my knowledge, advice, and beauty finds!
 Makeup and beauty are here to enjoy, and Beauty With Hollie is here to take the stress out of it!

 - 10 Best Christmas Gifts for Every Makeup Lover